BHFock/git-cl/docs/tutorial.md

 git cl branch -h
 ```

-Note: `git help cl` does not work — because `git-cl` is an external subcommand, not part of Git's built-in help system.
+Note: `git help cl` does not work — because `git-cl` is an external subcommand and not part of Git's built-in help system.
 Always use `git cl help` instead.

 [↑ Back to top](#git-cl-a-git-subcommand-for-changelist-management)